-Our audit does not relieve management or the Governance Committee, as those charged with governance, of their responsibilities.
+Our audit does not relieve management or those charged with governance, of their responsibilities.
 The responsibility for safeguarding assets and for the prevention and detection of fraud, error and non-compliance with law or regulations rests with both those charged with governance and management.
 In accordance with International Standards on Auditing (UK), we plan and perform our audit so as to obtain reasonable assurance that the financial statements taken as a whole are free from material misstatement, whether caused by fraud or error.
-Our audit, however, should not be relied upon to identify all such misstatements.
+However, our audit should not be relied upon to identify all such misstatements.